 “Our conversion rate is proving that the choices we have made were right and where we decided to put our focus was the right place.”

 “I don’t think we would be able to achieve the same results, both in sales and successful events, in the timeframe we did if we would have to spend time maintaining and scaling our infrastructure.
 We can now handle almost any load.
 To be able to smile instead of sweat when you see the Google Analytics Real-Time Users metric surpass 5000 users is a luxury and a competitive advantage for us, and that would most likely not be possible on other infrastructure”, Thomas says.

 The journey continues

-Thomas makes it clear that Streamy is not a product for the COVID-19 crisis, it’s a product by the COVID-19 crisis.
+Thomas makes it clear that Streamy is not a product of the COVID-19 crisis, it’s a product of the COVID-19 crisis.
 Streaming live events will not stop just because we’re clear of the crisis.
 This is the new way of consuming live events.

 Streamy believes that you will consume more live experiences digitally than you consume physically at a venue, but you will also consume more live experiences in total.
 Streaming is a supplement, making it easier for people to consume not 2 or 3 live events in a year but maybe 2-3 a month.